 - People are indoors in close contact, breathing heated indoor air that dehydrates mucus membranes, preventing the body from effectively defending against infection.
 Your mucous membranes (lining your nose, mouth, gut) are your first lines of defense.

 - In nations where children do not go to school in the summer, there is a more pronounced beginning to flu season that coincides with the start of public school.
 It is thought that the school/daycare environment is perfect for the spread of illness.

 - Vitamin D production is lower in winter because there’s less sunshine, and D is necessary for immune health.

 7 Ways to Boost Immunity

 1) Avoid excess sugar.
 It’s well documented that sugar suppresses the immune system.
 It can also promote inflammation and feed cancer cells.
 What do we tend to indulge on during the holiday season?
 Booze and sweets.
 Both tax your immune system (alcohol breaks down as a sugar), so stay away from refined sugar (the white stuff).
 Also know that turbinado “sugar in the raw” and unrefined sugar and palm sugar and coconut sugar and all the trendy health food sugars are STILL SUGAR.

 2) Take care of your mucous membranes & your gut.
 Did you know the majority of your immune system is in your digestive tract?
 Your intestinal tract is coated by a thin mucosal barrier called Secretory IgA or SIgA.
 Trillions of good bacteria keep SIgA healthy and intact to fight off invaders.
 It’s basically all one mucosal barrier system from the inside of your nose down to your intestines, so using your neti pot to clear bacteria in the nasal passages may help.
 Avoid sugar and gluten (bread, pasta, cereals, crackers, cookies, etc) which irritate the gut lining, cause inflammation, and reduce SIgA.
-Eat probiotic foods like raw kraut (cultured veggies) or kefir if you tolerate dairy.
+Eat probiotic foods like raw kraut (cultured veggies) or kefir if you tolerate dairy (or try this dairy free water kefir).
 Take a probiotic with at least 15 million CFU to help both digestion and immune health.